Why Am I So Shy And Can I Do Anything About It?

 When meeting new people, keep a positive outlook.
 Combat your negative thinking by replacing those thoughts with more positive ones about how the social situation will go.
 Remember that you are usually your own worst critic.
 Before you arrive somewhere where you know you will need to interact with people, visualize it going well.
 Let yourself visualize walking up to people with confidence and not second-guessing yourself.
 Remind yourself that while it may feel uncomfortable, there are many positive benefits of coming out of your shell.
 You can make new friends and get more connected with your community.
 And, most of all, know that you don't always have to feel shy and uncomfortable.
 Just knowing you can face a social situation with confidence will be invaluable.

 Becoming less shy can be challenging.
 Chances are you will always be at least a bit shy and that is perfectly okay.
-The goal is just to gain some skills so that your shyness does not make you uncomfortable.
+The goal is to gain some skills so that your shyness does not make you uncomfortable.
 We all have different limits and social needs.
-You may never want to go out every weekend or enjoy giving presentations and that is completely fine.
-However, online counseling services like BetterHelp can help by giving you professional feedback and suggestions and a way to monitor your progress and find new opportunities for growth.
+You may never want to go out every weekend or enjoy giving presentations, and either is completely fine.
+However, living a fulfilling life where shyness doesn't hold you back is possible-with the right tools.
+Take the first step.